linhtc/resume/docs/source/skill.rst

 * Creating WebSocket on chip for control from smartphones.
 * Have played with Firebase to sync LED pin state from ESP module (REST API).

-.. note:: The references are my github or projects which I worked in companies in the past.
+.. note:: The references are my github or projects which I worked at companies in the past.
           If you think I tell lie about that.
 You can call me in :ref:`hashtag-personal-information` section.
           Thank for reading!